WellerQu/rete-selection-plugin/README.md

-# rete-selection-plugin
+# rete-drag-selection-plugin

+This is a fork of WellerQu/rete-selection-plugin

-select more nodes at once by pressing CTRL and dragging
+This plugin allows to select more nodes at once by pressing CTRL and dragging an area on the ReteJS editor.

 ## Usage